Thraxerrrr/RavencrestCouriers/README.md

 Ravencrest Couriers offers in addition:

-- Notes that can be placed in the bases of other players
+- Notes that can be placed anywhere, even in the base of other players
-- Scrolls that can be sealed
+- Scrolls that can be sealed with a custom seal image
-- Books that may contain multiple pages
+- Books that may contain multiple pages with text and images
-- You can embed images in the text
 - All items can be placed down and then picked up again, while preserving their contents
 - All items can be read and written while in your inventory, e.g. a personal journal
-- Craftable bird coops where you can train birds to send your documents to others
+- Craftable bird coops where you can train birds to send messages to other players
 - Craftable mail boxes where other players can deposite items into, or send their birds to
+- Birds are animated and can be placed on your shoulder
+- Birds can also be placed in the world, and optionally configured to emit a cry whenever a player approaches

-As for the future of this mod, there are _many_ more things we want to implement!
+As for the future of this mod, there are still more things we want to implement!
 Please visit our Discord to see the roadmap, or to share your own ideas:

 [https://discord.gg/FtWrKAZ](https://discord.gg/FtWrKAZ)

 ## Feats and Recipes

 Ravencrest Couriers offers two feats that can be learned:

 - **Penmanship**: Allows you to craft notes, scrolls and books that you can write into.
-Also allows you to craft bookcases, inkpots and quills.
+Also allows you to craft bookcases, inkpots and quills, and mailboxes.
 - **Bird Keeper**: Allows you to build bird coops and train messenger birds in them.
 These birds can be used to send messages to other players.

 ## Reading and Writing